Selected papers

 You can find a more or less complete list of my papers on Google Scholar.
 Here I want to highlight a few favorites:

-Geometric algebra transformers.
+Geometric algebra transformer.

 Johann Brehmer, Pim de Haan, Sönke Behrends, and Taco Cohen.